SanliFaez/FAIR-Battery/docs/FAIR-Battery 101.rst

 ****************

 As a "Hello World' this page will be going through the basic startup process, to get you up and running as soon as possible.
-For a more details on installation see :doc:`software installation`.
+For general installation steps see :doc:`software installation`.

 Warning: Not yet tried on linux, although the steps should be very similar to the "For Mac" section.